rickvdbosch/scrapionize/README.md

 }
 ```

-And use the scraper to get your Sessionize data!
+And then use the scraper to get your Sessionize data!

 ```csharp
 var sessionizeData = _scraper.Scrape(new Uri("<YOUR-SESSIONIZE-URL>"));
 ```

-### Using `new`
+### Example: using `new`

-Not the preferred way of adding dependencies...
+Not the preferred way of adding dependencies, but still an option.

 ```csharp
 var scraper = new Scraper(); //new is glue!